How to build a website from scratch (in 9 easy steps)

 If you have coding skills, you can create a website from scratch using just a code editor and HTML, CSS, and JS libraries like Bootstrap.
 However, this approach requires a lot of time, skill, and experience.

 You could also hire a web developer to build a website for you.
-Most likely, such a developer would customize one of the templates they’ve already worked with and set up the website for you using WordPress or another popular content management system (CMS).
+Most likely, such a developer would customize one of the templates they’ve already worked with and set up the website for you using WordPress or another popular content management system (CMS) such as Hubspot.
+No-code tools make building high-performing websites accessible for non-technical users.

 This is a popular approach, especially if you’re planning on running a blog, but it’s not ideal.
 The most important disadvantage is that WordPress needs constant updating, and its dashboard is not intuitive or flexible.
 And if you want to make any visual changes that go beyond what your template offers, you’ll need to ask your developer for their help.